satRdays/knowledgebase/content/organising/index.md

 If you use the template we've developed, here is associated guidance for customising the template.
 Note it expects you to have [Hugo](https://gohugo.io/) installed locally.

+**If your website isn't building properly, or if updates you made locally are not showing up on the published site**, you can check the Netlify deploy logs for your website at https://app.netlify.com/sites/[yourcity][year]/deploys.

+For example https://app.netlify.com/sites/chicago2019/deploys shows the deploys (both successful and failed) for SatRday Chicago 2019.

 {{< youtube 3b7y_wan_d8 >}}